 Jesus did it, too.

-This important spiritual practice of feasting with your family can be a communion with each other, but also with God, as we remember not only what Jesus did but also what he will do: One day, when he returns, he will invite those who have trusted and followed him into the marriage supper of the lamb:
+This important spiritual practice of feasting with your family can be a communion not only with each other but also with God.
+As we feast, we remember not only what Jesus did but also what he will do: One day, when he returns, he will invite those who have trusted and followed him into the marriage supper of the lamb:

 “Let us rejoice and be glad